TheMoirs/BTM/replit.md

 # Boules Tournament Manager

 ## Overview
 Boules Tournament Manager is a web application designed to manage multiple boules tournaments.
-It facilitates team registration, tracks match progress, visualizes tournament brackets across various stages (initial rounds, quarter-finals, semi-finals, finals), and supports bulk data entry via Excel spreadsheet imports.
+It facilitates team registration, tracks match progress across various stages (initial rounds, quarter-finals, semi-finals, finals), and supports bulk data entry via Excel spreadsheet imports.
 The application features a tournament selection system where users can create and manage multiple tournaments, each with isolated data (teams, matches, results).
 The application aims for a modern SaaS design, emphasizing clarity and efficient workflows, with the business vision of providing a comprehensive, user-friendly platform for boules tournament management.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.